jackyzha0/jackyzha0.github.io/content/thoughts/decentralization.md

 Most things follow a predictable life cycle along the S-shaped adoption curve.

-At the beginning, will do everything they can to garner usage and appear more valuable as platforms with multi-sided positive network effects.
+At the beginning, will do everything they can to garner usage and appear more valuable as platforms with multi-sided positive [[thoughts/network effect|network effects]].
 However, when they move up the S-curve, their power grows.
 Eventually, the relationships turn from [positive sum](thoughts/positive%20sum.md) to [zero sum](thoughts/zero%20sum.md).
 Thus, to continue growing, they must extract from users (e.g. selling user data, taxing profits, etc.)

 > Centralized systems often start out fully baked, but only get better at the rate at which employees at the sponsoring company improve them.
 Decentralized systems start out half-baked but, under the right conditions, grow exponentially as they attract new contributors.